What are your plans for Thanksgiving? Cooking for a

 I know this greeting is 2 days early, but I wanted to give you time in case you were looking for a pie crust – or apple pie – recipe to serve your guests.

-For years Doug and I hosted Thanksgiving to a cast of many, now it’s a quiet affair since everyone is scattered.
+many, now it’s a quiet affair since everyone is scattered.

 |My homemade Apple Pie|